-During dry, hot weather conditions aphids multiply tremendously.
-Typical damage caused by aphids are deformed and discoloured leaves that are also shiny and sticky in their composition.
+June is the month of the rose.
+In gardening circles, this month is also called the “rose month” as roses blossom most beautifully in June.
+So that your roses reach this peak flowering period, you should protect the plants against pests such as aphids.
+From April to May, aphids multiply tremendously due to the dry, hot weather conditions.
+Typical for the damage caused by aphids are deformed, discoloured and sticky, shiny leaves.
 This damage is sustained when an aphid inserts its proboscis into the plant to reach the sap.
-This is then excreted as honeydew, which encourages black spot fungus to develop and attracts other insects.
+This is then excreted as honeydew, which encourages the invasion of black spot fungus and other insects.

 Preventing aphid infestation

-Prevention needs to start when purchasing your roses.
-Buying healthy, strong plants is essential.
-They must have a well-rooted ball, at least three propagation stems and healthy green leaves.
+Prevention starts on procurement of your roses.
+Only buy healthy, strong plants.
+These must have a well-rooted ball, at least 3 propagation stems and healthy-looking green leaves.

 Natural methods of control

-• Aphids have a whole host of natural predators that are found in your garden; earwigs, hoverflies, lacewings and ladybirds to name but a few.
-Deadwood corners, insect hotels or lacewing boxes provide beneficial organisms with a good opportunity of setting in your garden.
-When there is a large range of food available, these aphid hunters can multiply in number, lessening the severity of aphid infestation.
-Ensure you can provide the beneficial organisms with optimum conditions.
-For example; an organised garden in which plant protection is constantly used is not beneficial for insects such as ladybirds, so alter your gardening accordingly.
+Aphids have a whole series of natural enemies in the garden.
+These include ladybird larvae, ladybirds, lacewings, earwigs or also hoverflies.
+Deadwood corners, lacewing boxes or insect hotels provide beneficial organisms with a good opportunity of settling in your garden.
+When the range of food available is large, these aphid hunters can increase greatly in number, and the aphid infestation will be less severe.
+Ensure that you can provide the beneficial organisms with optimum conditions.
+An organised garden in which plant protection is constantly being used is not attractive for insects such as ladybirds.

-• If the infestation is small, collect aphids by hand or alternatively rinse them off with a strong jet of water.
-Repeat the procedure as many times as necessary.
-Afterwards, ensure the plants are well ventilated for recovery.
+If the infestation is small, collect aphids by hand or rinse them off with a strong jet of water.
+Repeat the procedure several times.
+After treatment, ensure good ventilation.

-• Stinging nettle decoration: Use over several days until the affected areas are free of aphids.
+Stinging nettle decoction: Use over several days until the affected areas are free of aphids.

 Remove badly damaged parts of the rose.